VimalChamyal/Sales-insights---Dashboard---using-PowerBI/README.md

 SQL database dump is in db_dump.sql file above.
 Once can download the db_dump.sql file.

-# Steps I performed for doing data analysis Using SQL
+# Some of my steps for doing data analysis using MySql
 Show all customer records

 SELECT * FROM customers;